Witchcraft accusations against children in Africa: Nigeria

 In Nigeria, Helen Ukpabio and other Pentecostal pastors have incorporated African witchcraft beliefs into their brand of Christianity, resulting in a campaign of violence against young Nigerians.
 Children and babies branded as evil are being abused, abandoned and even murdered.
 The preachers make money out of the fear, providing costly exorcism services to their parents and their communities.
 Human rights activists opposing the practice have been threatened and some, such as humanist Leo Igwe, mobbed and harassed by police.
 One source estimates 15,000 children in the Niger Delta alone have been forced on the streets by witchcraft accusations.

 In Akwa Ibom State and Cross River State of Nigeria, about 15,000 children were branded as witches and most of them end up abandoned and abused on the streets.
 A documentary aired on Channel 4 and the BBC, Saving Africa's Witch Children, shows the work of Gary Foxcroft and Stepping Stones Nigeria in addressing these abuses.
+The Danish humanitarian Anja Ringgren Lovén founded a charity to rescue abandoned and tortured children, and to give them the opportunity to go to school.